was successfully added to your cart.

 Standard timeline of USMLE (US Medical License Exam) that consists of three steps, which are taken over a period of time during medical school and residency

 In another fascinating study, researchers set out to investigate the capabilities of ChatGPT, specifically the GPT-3.5 and GPT-4 models, when it comes to understanding complex surgical clinical information.
-They put the AI models to the test using 280 questions from the Korean general surgery board exams conducted between 2020 and 2022.
+They put the medical GPT models to the test using 280 questions from the Korean general surgery board exams conducted between 2020 and 2022.
 Results show that GPT-3.5 managed to achieve an accuracy of 46.8%, but GPT-4 stole the show with a whopping 76.4% accuracy rate, showcasing a significant improvement over its predecessor.
 GPT-4’s performance remained consistent across all surgical subspecialties, with accuracy rates ranging between 63.6% and 83.3%.
-While these results are undeniably impressive, the study reminds us to recognize the limitations of language models and to use them in tandem with human expertise and judgment, especially when it comes to something as crucial as surgical education and training.
+While these results are undeniably impressive, the study reminds us to recognize the limitations of language models (all healthcare GPT models made mistakes) and to use them in tandem with human expertise and judgment, especially when it comes to something as crucial as surgical education and training.

 Comparison of the performance of GPT-4 and GPT-3.5 in answering for 280 medical questions.